top of page

 About Us

-We are a non-profit organization dedicated to helping singers prevent voice disorders and take advantage of the instrument inside them through learning in a medical/scientific perspective.
-Started by a high-school student, we strive to increase enthusiasm in the science of singing for young singers.
+We are a non-profit organization dedicated to raising awareness on vocal health and helping singers prevent voice disorders and take advantage of the instrument inside them.
+By incorporating a medical and scientific perspective, we strive to increase enthusiasm in the science of singing and vocal health for professional voice users.

 VOCO Founder